All Episodes

 So we always want the PRC to have a multiple warfront problem, multiple fronts that they have to address.

-Because their relationship with Russia has been very good during the war with the Russia's war with Ukraine, that front has disappeared.
+Because their relationship with Russia has been very good during the war with Russia's war with Ukraine, that front has disappeared.

-President Trump wants to reinstore that and to ensure that the US and Russia working together within certainly boundaries.
+President Trump wants to reinstore that and to ensure that the U.S. and Russia working together within certainly boundaries.

 Putin is a wily fellow, of course.

-We want to always recognize that and Russia will probably never be an allyly of the US again, but it may be a great partner in dealing with our mutual threat, and that is the PRC.
+And Russia will probably never be an ally of the U.S. again, but it may be a great partner in dealing with our mutual threat, and that is the PRC.

-So there's hope, obviously, for much improved relationship with Russia, and then with India as well, similarly threatened by the PRC, and the hiccup of the tariffs are going to be attenuated.
+So there's hope, obviously, for much improved relationship with Russia, and then with India as well, similarly threatened by the PRC.

 Dave, you know, markets adjust, right?

-So the market will adjust, and India and the US can get over the trouble of the tariffs to deal with the mutual threat that they face.
+So the market will adjust and India and the U.S. can get over the trouble of the tariffs to deal with the mutual threat that they face.

-So there can be, there's the great potential that President Trump can achieve, and I think will achieve, of a great security relation, greatly improved security relationship with Russia.
+So there can be, there's the great potential that President Trump can achieve and I think will achieve of a great security relation, greatly improved security relationship with Russia.

-Of course, India already is a partner in the Quad, and that relationship will continue and deepen.
+Of course, India already is a partner in the Quad.

 And then other allies that we have, like Japan, for example, and the Philippines.